hmRemi/skidlist/README.md

 # List of known skids

 This repository maintains a list of individuals who have been identified as "skids" in various online communities.
+Make sure to star this repository to show your support.

 ## Refactoring
 - <b>Aliases:</b> Ren, Luna